pdietl/bash-arg-parse/README.md

 # Restrictions on Public API Function Arguments
 - `command` and `opt_name` must be valid Bash variable names
 - `opt_arg_type` is only `existent_file` as of now.
 This creates a check that a provided argument is a file that exists

+# Function Docs
+- `BAP_new_command(new_command)`: must be the first in a series of calls to the other functions.
+This function sets up various internal data structures.

+- `BAP_set_top_level_cmd_name(command, top_level_cmd_name)`: Adds a top-level name to a command.
+For instance, if you make sub commands `foo`, `bar`, and `baz` and you want them all to be sub commands of `qux`, you would use this function.
+The result will be usage text which prefixes the top-level command to the sub commands. like so: `Usage: qux foo`.

+- `BAP_add_required_short_opt(command, opt_letter, opt_name [, help_text])`: This function adds a new non-optional short option to a given command.
+The `opt_letter` is the letter of the short option and the `opt_name` is the text that will describe the argument of the short option.
+Exmaple: given a command foo where you want to add a short option of `-c <config>`: `BAP_add_required_short_opt foo c config`.
+Additionally, one may provide an optional help text to further describe what is expected of the option argument.
+This will be generated in the global variable `OPT_USAGE_TEXT_<command>`.

+- `BAP_add_optional_short_opt(command, opt_letter, opt_name [, help_text])`: Same usage as `BAP_add_required_short_opt(command, opt_letter, opt_name [, help_text])`, but the option is not required.

+- `BAP_set_opt_arg_type(command, opt_name, opt_arg_type)`: This function is used to enforce restrictions upon option arguments.
+The only type option currently is `existent_file`, which requires that the option argument provided is a file which exists.

+- `BAP_create_help_option(command)`: This function adds a `-h` option to the givne command which will display the usage text.
+This function is also required to be called in order for any option help text to be displayed.

+- `BAP_generate_parse_func(command)`: When one is all done setting up parameters for a command, one should call this function to generate a new function which will parse the arguments.
+Given an argument of `foo` for parameter `command`, a function named `parse_foo_args` will be produced.
+This new function will return a string which when `eval-ed` will insert local varaibles corrsponding to option names into the current function.

+- `BAP_generate_top_level_cmd_parser(top_level_cmd_name)`: This command will automatically generate a parser which will delegate to sub parser handling functions for each sub command.
+See examples.

 # Examples